Hitoshi Okamoto, M.D., Ph.D.

 With such impressive developments being made with modern neuroscience – such as molecular manipulation techniques for neurons and glial cells in the brain, control techniques for neural circuits, visualization methods of human brain activity, and computational neuroscience – we are gaining a better understanding of how the activities of groups of neural cells can regulate the various brain functions of "mind", and we are elucidating the pathological mechanisms of neurological and psychiatric diseases.
 Under the general consensus that we, humans, have obtained these tools to reveal the fundamental ways how human brains operate, policy initiatives are taken by the governments around the world to promote further advances in brain research.

 As neuroscience and neurochemical research continue to expand on a global scale, the Japan Neuroscience Society and the Japanese Society for Neurochemistry have organized NEURO2019 as a joint meeting with the theme of "Brain Science Takes Flight: Bridging the Mind and Life," by focusing on the most recent developments in modern neuroscience and providing an avenue to discuss potential future developments.
 To achieve this goal, NEURO2019 will invite internationally distinguished researchers for plenary lectures and leading Japanese neuroscientists for special lectures, and medical education programs will also be implemented.
-An additional focus has been placed on training of young researchers, with the program such as oral presentations of young researchers, education-related seminars, and young scientist seminars.
+An additional focus has been placed on training of young researchers, with the program such as oral presentations of young researchers, education-related seminars.
 Thus, the Neuro2019 program will provide an extensive range of learning and discussion opportunities covering fundamental knowledge through to advanced fields catering to a broad range of researchers including both student/postdoctoral trainees and principal investigators.

 Recently Japan is going through heat wave in summer, we encourage you to wear light and cool clothes to attend the conference in Niigata.